jamesob/jamesob.github.io/dev++2018/markdown.md

 - It has a model of concurrent execution to support this based on `{std,boost}::threads`, shared state, and a number of locks.

+--

+.bold[However,]

+- All changes to chainstate are effectively single-threaded

+--

+- All communications over the P2P network are single-threaded

 ---

 class: threads